cobbler/koan/docs/virtual-networking-setup.rst

 using the Koan parameter ``--virt-bridge=bridgename``.

 (As we mentioned, if you use virbr0, it's a fake bridge, so be aware you won't be able to ssh into your guests...
-However koan can use that if you REALLY want to)
+However Koan can use that if you REALLY want to)

 Basics
 ######